-With customers increasingly looking for flexibility in the way they pay for goods and services, having a best-in-class portable POS system can help businesses reach their customers where they actually are.
+With customers increasingly looking for flexibility in the way they pay for goods and services, having a best-in-class portable card reader, like our pocket card machine, can help businesses reach their customers where they actually are.
 Whether you’re serving coffee from a van, or falafel at a food court, using a card machine that doesn’t rely on a Wi-Fi connection (or a countertop) could help you take payments in a range of locations.
 Not only that – a virtual terminal gives you oversight over the day’s sales, whether you’re taking online or phone orders from London, Lagos or Llandudno.

 Are your payment systems future-proofed for the bright new hybrid horizon?
 Explore Tyl’s range of portable card machines.

 Survey 1: Censuswide survey of 2,000 UK adults conducted 24th-28th March 2022, Censuswide survey of 500 Micro Business Owners